LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: LongReMix

 \section{LongReMix}

-Our proposed LongReMix algorithm is divided into two stages (Figure \ref{fig:longremix}).
-The first stage, comprising the High Confidence Training (HCT), trains the model to find a high confidence set of clean samples with high precision.
-Next, in the second stage, we build a core set of clean samples using the largest high confidence set obtained from the first stage.
-With this core set, we retrain the model.
-Moreover, we propose a new way to build the data sets $\mathcal{X}'$ and $\mathcal{U}'$ in~\eqref{eq:X_prime_U_prime}, called LongMix, which enables the number of MixUp operations to be proportional to $|\mathcal{D}|$ instead of $|\mathcal{X}|$, as described in Sec.~\ref{sec:our_contribution}.
+In this section, we present the main contribution of this paper, namely the LongReMix noisy-label learning algorithm.
+The two hypothesis in Sections~\ref{sec:hypothesis_one} and~\ref{sec:hypothesis_two} are explored for developing LongReMix.
+A simplified diagram of LongReMix is displayed in Figures~\ref{fig:motivation_part1} and~\ref{fig:motivation_part2}, where the first stage comprises the High Confidence Training (HCT), which trains the model to find a high confidence set of clean samples with high precision.
+In the second stage, we combine this high confidence set of clean samples with the clean samples from the small-loss strategy to retrain the model.
+This retraining uses a new way to build the data sets $\mathcal{X}'$ and $\mathcal{U}'$ in~\eqref{eq:X_prime_U_prime}, called LongMix, which enables the number of MixUp operations to be proportional to $|\mathcal{D}|$ instead of $|\mathcal{X}|$, as described in Section~\ref{sec:hypothesis_two}.
+Therefore, the number of additional MixUp operations will be equal to $|\mathcal{D}|-|\mathcal{X}|$.
+LongMix is the training strategy which oversamples the clean set, whereas LongReMix is the two-stage training, which uses HCT in the first stage and LongMix in the second stage.